-Portable Window AC Security – Air Conditioner Lock, Bars, Cage
+Window AC Security – How To Secure Air Conditioner Unit

 Window Air Conditioner Security

-A burglar could get into your home through a window after pushing in the air conditioner on the 1st-floor.
-Or the burglar might just steal it!
+Window AC security is important.
+When the weather warms up, it’s time to install your window air conditioners.
+But this could also expose a security risk too.
+A burglar could enter your home through a window after pushing in the air conditioner on the 1st floor.
+Or the burglar might steal the AC unit!

-Here’s what you can do about it.
-I’m going to list a number of tips and things you can do to help with window air conditioner security.
+Here’s what you can do about securing your window AC unit.
+I’m going to list several tips and product suggestions.
+The things you can do to help with window air conditioner security.

 Read on for several up-to-date suggestions!

-Screw the Top Mounting Rail Window AC unit into Sash
+Screw the Window AC unit Top Support Rail into the Sash

 This works for wood windows (see below for vinyl or metal), and other options.

 Most window air conditioners are installed and simply held in place by gravity.
 It’s tucked behind the window sash which keeps it from falling out.
-Maybe there’s a small screw holding the top rail and a few on the side for the accordion side-panels.
+Maybe there’s a small screw holding the top, and one or two on each end of the accordion side panels.

-Many people don’t even install a single support screw into the top rail because the air conditioner is held in place by gravity and its downward force against the window sash.
-Good enough, right?
+Some people don’t even install a single support screw into the AC unit top support rail.
+Since the window air conditioner is held in place by gravity and its downward force against the window sash, that’s good enough, right?
+No, not so much…

-So, what can you do to better secure your window air-conditioner?
+So, what can you do to better secure your window air conditioner AC unit?

 At least install a screw through the air-conditioner’s top mounting rail into the window sash.
-Most window air conditioners include a drilled-out hole in the top center to accommodate this.
+Most window air conditioners include a pre-drilled hole in the top center to accommodate this.

-Consider drilling additional holes through the same top mounting rail to accommodate more screws into the lower window sash (see illustration below).
+Consider drilling additional holes through the AC’s top support rail to accommodate more screws into the lower window sash (see illustration below).

 secure-window-air-conditioner-with-more-screws

-UPDATE: If you cannot screw into the window, there are several alternate ways to secure the air conditioner which I’ve listed below.
-One of which is this clever little bracket that will keep the AC unit from being pushed out:
+UPDATE: If you cannot, or prefer not to screw into the window, there are several alternate ways to secure the air conditioner unit, some of which I’ve listed below.
+One method is this clever little bracket that will keep the AC unit from being pushed out:

 Stabilizer Pack